Fragtality/PilotsDeck/README.md

   <br/>
 * **vJoy**
   \[ Joystick:Button(:t) ] (Command)<br/>
 :grey_exclamation: This Action is not related to the vJoy Device-Driver from njz3 or the corresponding StreamDeck-Plugin from ashupp!
-It uses the builtin Virtual Buttons (Virtual Joysticks) from FSUIPC (Offset 0x29F0 to be specific)!
+It uses the builtin Virtual Buttons (Virtual Joysticks) from FSUIPC (Offset 0x29F0 to be specific).<br/>
+As these Joysticks/Buttons are specific to FSUIPC, there are only usable within FSUIPC.
+No other Program (even the Sim itself) can detect them.
   - *Joystick*: The Number of the virtual Joystick to use, as documented in FSUIPC (Joystick 64 - 72).
   - *Button*: The Number of the Button on that Joystick (Button 0 - 31).
   - *Toggle*: The specified Button is handled as toggleable Button, meaning a press on the StreamDeck will toggle the Buttons State and it will remain in that State.
 Without this Option the StreamDeck-Button handles like a Joystick-Button (down when pressed, up when released).<br/><br/>